 Basilicata: The Questura of Potenza has started in November 2017 a pre-selection process for asylum seekers, whereby it interviews foreigners seeking protection and sets C3 appointments only to those considered in need of international protection.

 In conclusion, even though the Questura is not entitled to know in detail the applicant’s personal history, some Questure, before filling in the C3, ask the applicant to provide a written statement concerning his or her personal reasons for fleeing from the country of origin.
-If the person concerned is not able to write, the interpreter writes for him or her.
-Because of this practice, the asylum application submitted to the Territorial Commission often includes several contradictions that the person is not able to explain during the personal interview for the protection assessment.
-This has been reported to ASGI for example in Friuli-Venezia Giulia.
+If the person concerned is not able to write, it has recorded happening that the interpreter writes for him or her.

 The time limits for registration of asylum applications set by the Procedure Decree are generally not respected.

 Differential treatment has been reported depending on whether asylum seekers were accommodated in a centre or lived alone.
 In Caserta, Campania, according to the reports, asylum seekers not living in a reception centre can wait up to one year for the registration, while those accommodated usually wait just one month.
 The same difference, albeit less sizeable, has been reported for example in Como and Milan, Lombardy, Florence, Tuscany and Rome, Lazio.
 In Udine, after quarantine the asylum seekers are sent to the CAS, after which they wait on average from 2 to 4 months for the formalization of the asylum application.